A causal framework for distribution generalization: Learning generalizing models from data

 In a linear setting, where the regression coefficients differ between different environments, it is also possible to minimize the worst-case risk among the observed environments \citep{meinshausen2015maximin}.
 In its current formulation, this approach does not quite fit into the above framework, as it does not allow for changing distributions of the covariates.
 A summary of the mentioned methods and their assumptions is given in Table~\ref{tab:learnability}.

 If $\mathcal{F}$ is a nonlinear or non-parametric class of functions, the task of finding minimax solutions becomes more difficult.
 In cases where the causal function is among such solutions, this problem has been studied in the econometrics community.
 For example, \cite{newey2013nonparametric,newey2003instrumental} treat the identifiability and estimation of causal functions in non-parametric function classes.
-Several non-parametric IV procedures exists, e.g., NPREGIV \cite{NPREGIV-CRAN} contains modified implementations of \cite{darolles2011nonparametric} and \cite{horowitz2011applied}.
+Several non-parametric IV procedures exists, e.g., NPREGIV \cite{NPREGIV-CRAN} contains modified implementations of \cite{horowitz2011applied} and \cite{darolles2011nonparametric}, which we will refer to as NPREGIV-1 and NPREGIV-2, respectively.
+Other procedures include Deep IV \citep{hartford2017deep}, Sieve IV \citep{newey2003instrumental, chen2018optimal} and Kernel IV \citep{singh2019kernel}.
 Identifiability and estimation of the causal function using nonlinear IV methods in parametric function classes is discussed in Appendix~\ref{sec:IVconditions}.
 Unlike in the linear case, most of the methods do not aim to extrapolate and only recover the causal function inside the support of $X$, that is, they cannot be used to predict interventions outside of this domain.
 In the following section, we propose a procedure that is able to extrapolate when $\mathcal{F}$ consists of functions which extend linearly outside of the support of $X$.
 In principle, any other extrapolation rule may be employed here, as long as all functions from $\FF$ are uniquely determined by their values on the support of $X$, that is, Assumption~\ref{ass:gen_f} is satisfied.

-In our simulations, we show that our method can improve the prediction performance on the boundary of the support.
+In our simulations, we see that our method can improve the prediction performance on the boundary of the support and outperforms other methods when comparing the estimation on the support.